FHantke/brave-browser-wiki/Security-reviews.md

 14. It adds a new way of collecting data from A/B tests (not through Griffin or Crash Reports).
 15. It saves data on a user's device and later retrieves it for purposes that are not strictly necessary (such as analytics).

 If you are not sure whether you need a security review, you should probably ask for one just to play it safe.
+We prefer to review things at the design/spec stage and then again at the implementation stage.

 # How to request a security review.